actualize-grad-colab/api-todo-app/README.md

 for errors.
 It also checks for style issues.
 It helps keep code consistent and can help guide you in the right direction.
 This tool also gets setup in your editor.
 It may not be necessary if since we're using Typescript-TBD.

+## DB setup

+- Install [PostgreSQL](https://www.postgresql.org) locally.
+Use of [docker](https://www.docker.com/products/docker-desktop/) is recommended but not necessary.
+If you choose to use docker then you can use the [offical postgres image](https://hub.docker.com/_/postgres)